Table of contents

 - Noisier operation, as all of their operating parts are indoors instead of facing outside

-- Some models have a drip tray which needs to be emptied somewhat frequently (depending on use)
+- Usually have a drip tray which needs to be emptied somewhat frequently (depending on use)

 - Takes up floor/room space